rblack42/math-magik/rst/devnotes/05-development-start.rst

 Step 4: Test Driven Development Start
 #####################################

-My plan for this project is to use a version of |TDD| known as :term:`Given When Then`.
+My plan for this project is to use a version of |TDD| known as `Given When Then`_.
 Basically, this requires identifying the state of the test world before a test (the *Given* part), then identifying the action to be taken (the *When* part.
 Finally, the expected results are defined 9the *When* part).
 All of these steps are set up before any code is even written.
 The idea is to make